robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 First verify what the current credentials are.

 1. Go back to the [Amazon EC2](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2) console.
-2. To see the keys currently active on the instance, click on **Run Command** on the left hand navigation.
+2. To see the keys currently active on the instance, click on **Run Command** on the left navigation.
 3. Click **Run a command**.
 4. Select **AWS-RunShellScript**.
 The instance in your account should already be selected.
 5. In **Commands** type: